 Filing a green card petition for a spouse or another family member may enable your loved one to legally work and reside in the United States.
 I am Jason Karavias, Esq., an experienced and respected Pittsburgh green card marriage attorney.
-I have been practicing law for nearly two decades.
+I have been practicing law for two decades.

 Whether your spouse, parent, child or sibling is in or out of the country, I can assist you.
 I can answer your family immigration questions and determine whether your relative is eligible for adjustment of status within the United States.
 I will apply my knowledge to the process of obtaining a green card for your relative as efficiently and quickly as possible.
 I am committed to helping your family remain together.

 Green Card Marriage Processing Inside The United States – Adjustment Of Status